 Currency exchange risk.
 The Company encounters with the currency exchange risk, related to sales, purchases and borrowing costs denominated in currencies other than Litas and Euro.
-In 2011 94% of all income from ordinary activity was received in US Dollars.
+During the year 2012 91% of all income from ordinary activity was received in US Dollars.